s-chh/Pytorch-LSGAN/README.md

 # Pytorch-LSGAN
-Unofficial pytorch implementation of Least Squares Generative Adversarial Networks(LSGAN) for generating 112x112images.
+Unofficial pytorch implementation of Least Squares Generative Adversarial Networks(LSGAN) for generating 112x112 images.

 <br>
 Change the DB variable to change the dataset.